PaoloMazzon/Astro/docs/classes/Engine.md

 does not exist.

 ### argv
-`static argv`
+Read Only: `static argv`

-Returns a list of command line parameters given to the program on startup.
+Variable Type: `List` - List of command line parameters given to the program on startup.

 ### using_pak
-`static using_pak`
+Read Only: `static using_pak`

-Returns true if Astro is using a `game.pak` file.
+Variable Type: `Bool` - True if Astro is using a `game.pak` file.